mpvnet-player/mpv.net/docs/manual.md

 Differences compared to mpv
 ---------------------------

-mpv.net is designed to work exactly like mpv, there are a few limitations:
+mpv.net is designed to work exactly like mpv, there are a few differences and limitations:

+The settings folder is named `mpv.net` instead of `mpv`:

+`C:\Users\username\AppData\Roaming\mpv.net`

 ### Window Limitations